newwayland/baseline-economy/notes/issues.md

 8. Does an open position persist beyond the end of the month?

 9. The marginal cost calculation for firms is not specified.
-Is this the current marginal cost (relative to the labour supply of the current workers), or the expected marginal costs (relative to the labour supply of the current unemployed, or other people's workers), or something else.
+Is it the current marginal cost (relative to the labour supply of the current workers), or the expected marginal costs (relative to the labour supply of the current unemployed, or other people's workers), or something else?

 10. The numeric types of the variables are not specified.
-Both monetary values and goods are usually whole units to avoid floating point rounding issues, but the value of Zeta in the household calibration suggests some sort of decimal type.
+Both monetary values and goods are usually managed as whole units to avoid floating point rounding issues.

 11. The average goods price calculation isn't specified.
 Is this a weighted mean taking into account current inventory (or prior